NEE

 Alec Boyd

-Brynn Paulsen (Currently PhD student at UC Boulder)
+Brynn Paulsen (PhD student, UC Boulder)

 Kimberly Bastas

-Julia Decker
+Julia Decker (Master's student, U Miami)

 Yasmin Leon